TonyDeAlmeida/Start-here-java/Data management/Publish-consume data in router mode/readme.md

 Use the RouterPublisher class.

 #Consuming data
 Use the RouterConsumer class.
-It you start it after runnig the RouterPublisher class, you will notice that the messages are not delivered when running it .
+It you start it after running the RouterPublisher class, you will notice that the messages are not delivered when running it .
 If you have previously created a binding to a fifo, the messages remains in the fifo until you consume them. use the MqttFifoSample (FifoConsumer class) tio illustrate this.